franciscozorrilla/metaGEM/README.md

 ## 🌥️ Try it now

-You can analyze a toy dataset using `metaGEM` by following along the google colab notebook on the cloud.
+You can set up and use `metaGEM` on the cloud by following along the google colab notebook.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1I1S8AoGuJ9Oc2292vqAGTDmZcbnolbuj#scrollTo=awiAaVwSF5Fz)

 ## :bulb: Installation

-You can set up `metaGEM` on your cluster with just one line of code 😉:
+You can set up `metaGEM` on your cluster with just one line of code 😉

 ```
 git clone https://github.com/franciscozorrilla/metaGEM.git && cd metaGEM && rm -r .git && bash env_setup.sh